On this page:

 The General Residential Zone is a three-storey zone with a maximum building height of 11 metres.

 The General Residential Zone should be applied to areas where housing development of three storeys exists or is planned for.
-It is inappropriate to apply the General Residential Zone to areas where a planning authority seeks to respect the existing single and double storey character of an area.
+It is inappropriate to apply the General Residential Zone to areas where a planning authority seeks to protect the existing single and double storey character of an area.

 Applying the right residential zone